aikaterna/aikaterna-cogs/README.md

 rndstatus - A v3 port of Twentysix's rndstatus cog with a couple extra settings.

+snacktime - A v3 port of irdumb's snacktime cog.
+Now with friends!

 timezone - A v3 port of Fishyfing's timezone cog with a few improvements.

 trickortreat - A trick or treat-based competitive candy eating game with a leaderboard and other fun commands like stealing candy from guildmates.